daarnolducsd/ep5book/docs/06-week6.md

 3   UCSD           2015
 ```

-Indexing data frames and vectors in this way is a useful skill that will be portable to other software programs that you may encounter in your future.
-However, in R, there is often easier solutions to subsetting data.
+Indexing data frames and vectors in this way is a useful skill that will be portable to other software programs that you may encounter in the future.
+However, in R, there are often easier solutions to subsetting data.
 For example, the function ``subset`` is often used to subset data frames.
 When we learn about the ``tidyverse`` in a future chapter, there will be a function that is again useful for subsetting.

 The general syntax for the subset command is: